Leadhills: 1817 mining accident

 According to his later report (Braid, 1817), at 7:00 am on 1 March 1817, the mine's surgeon, James Braid, was called urgently to the mine to alleviate the distress of a number of miners who appeared to be suffocated.

 It was later established that noxious fumes from the faulty chimney of a coal-fired steam engine, operating deep within the mine, had combined with a dense fog pervading the entire area.
 The contaminated air was lethal.

 Two men, in the hope of finishing early, and contrary to established Leadhills custom, had entered the mine before 4 am; another two, presumably from the same partnership, entered soon after.
 Reaching their work level (at 25 fathoms) the first two encountered the bad air.
 They persisted, thinking they could force their way through it, began to feel dizzy, collapsed, and eventually suffocated.
 The next two encountered a similar fate.
 The accident was not discovered until some time after 6 am; by which time all of the four men were dead.

-To aid those at the 25-fathom level, who were beginning to become violently affected by the fumes, a trap-door was opened to help clear the air; however, unfortunately, the noxious fumes descended rapidly, and another three men, at the 80-fathom level, suffocated.
+To aid those at the 25-fathom level, who were beginning to become violently affected by the fumes, a trap-door was opened to help clear the air; however, the noxious fumes descended rapidly, and another three men, at the 80-fathom level, suffocated.
 The other miners, many of whom were affected to a considerable degree, were restored by Braid as they emerged from the mine.

 Cemetery

 The cemetery at the northeast of the village features an unusual table-stone inscription (next to the southern wall) detailing, almost as an afterthought, 137 years as the age at death of John Taylor, the father of Robert Taylor, (then) overseer of the Scotch Mining Company.

+Near to the cemetery overlooking a row of miners' cottages is an 1891memorial in obelisk form was erected to William Symington, by public subscription, where he was born.